Baby delivered after California mother fatally wounded

 LAMONT, Calif.
-(AP) - A baby was delivered from a California woman who was fatally shot during a series of violent incidents that ended with the death of the suspect during a weekend confrontation with a SWAT team, authorities and relatives said.
+(AP) - A baby was delivered from a California woman who was fatally shot during a series of violent incidents that ended with the death of the suspect during a confrontation with a SWAT team, authorities and relatives said.

-The baby was alive Tuesday morning, said Kern County Sheriff’s Office spokeswoman Angela Monroe.
+The baby remained alive as of Tuesday morning, said Kern County Sheriff’s Office spokeswoman Angela Monroe.

 Deputies were sent to a report of a shooting in Lamont, a small community surrounded by farm fields southeast of Bakersfield, at about 8:30 p.m.
 Sunday.
 They found 34-year-old Audreyanna Rivera suffering from a gunshot wound.